 Choosing Merchant Services Providers For High-Risk Businesses

-Higher processing costs are an unfortunate reality for high-risk merchants.
-While the actual rates will vary widely between processors, you can generally expect to pay close to twice as much as what a comparable non-high-risk business with the same sales volume would pay.
+High processing costs are an unfortunate reality for high-risk merchants.
+While the actual rates you pay can vary between processors, you should expect to pay close to twice as much as what a comparable non-high-risk business with the same sales volume would.

-Another expense high-risk accounts have to deal with is a rolling reserve.
-Your contract will also usually include an early termination fee that applies if you close your account before the end of your contract term.
-You might even have a liquidated damages clause in your contract that raises the price of breaking it even further.
+You’ll also need to consider the fact that high-risk accounts have to deal with rolling reserves and trying to avoid merchant account holds.
+High-risk contracts usually include an early termination fee that kicks in if you close your account before your contract term is up.
+You may even have a liquidated damages clause in your contract that also raises the price of breaking it.

-Some businesses may benefit from asking their processor for a review of their processing history every so often.
-If you can show a good track record re: chargeback prevention, you may be able to shake off your high-risk business designation.
+Excessive chargebacks that may pervade your industry are almost guaranteed to contribute to your high-risk designation.
+Remember that the standard chargeback threshold is 1% — that is, if 1% or more of your transactions ultimately get charged back, you’re likely to get penalized by your payment network.
+You may benefit from asking your processor for a review of your processing history every so often.
+If you can show a good track record of preventing chargebacks, you may be able to shake off your high-risk designation.

 3 Tips To Avoid Predatory High-Risk Credit Card Processing Providers

 If you’re a high-risk merchant, know that while some providers may treat you fairly and charge you reasonable fees, countless others seek to take advantage of you by charging highly inflated rates and fees.
 To avoid predatory high-risk credit card processing as a high-risk merchant, consider the following tips: